Fallen Son: The Death of Captain America: Issue #5 – Acceptance

 Captain America is given a funeral with full military honors (in a ceremony usually reserved for the president), and many thousands are in attendance, not to count the people watching on TV.
 Among the audience and speakers are Tony Stark, Sam Wilson, Hank Pym, Janet van Dyne, Ben Grimm, and a number of other heroes both old and modern, as well as their loved ones and the people Cap inspired.
 Tony is given the first opportunity to speak, but a wave of emotion renders him incapable of speaking anything besides "It wasn't supposed to be this way...".
 Sam then gets up and takes over, starting with a history of the names Cap was once called by, and pointing out that despite that, it was always Steve Rogers who really mattered.
 He speaks of how soldiers and heroes of yesteryear were inspired to be what they are simply by watching Cap in action.
 He asks them to stand up, and recounts the events that froze Cap and helped him survive to the modern day.
-He mentions—with emphasis on why he couldn't be in attendance—how Namor was involved in bringing him back.
+He mentions—with emphasis on why he could not attend—how Namor was involved in bringing him back.
 Then he asks all those inspired by Cap's return to stand up as well, including heroes and those who supported the heroes.
-He references the New Avengers (not by name), who wanted to be there, but couldn't.
-At Dr. Strange's house, they are watching the funeral and discussing why they didn't go; Spider-Man says it would have been worth the risk.
-Sam concludes by saying that with everyone in attendance proving they were inspired by Cap—since by this point literally everyone is standing—it shouldn't be a sad day, but one of celebration of all the things Steve Rogers would have wanted.
+He references the New Avengers (not by name), who wanted to be there, but could not.
+At Doctor Strange's house, they are watching the funeral and discussing why they did not go; Spider-Man says it would have been worth the risk.
+Sam concludes by saying that with everyone in attendance proving they were inspired by Cap—since by this point literally everyone is standing—it should not be a sad day, but one of celebration of all the things Steve Rogers would have wanted.

 Three days later, in the arctic, Iron Man, Wasp and Yellowjacket land in a S.H.I.E.L.D. ship with Rogers' casket.
-Tony mentions that the body in Arlington isn't really Cap's, but a decoy to please the public, and that this funeral would have been what Steve really wanted.
+Tony mentions that the body in Arlington is not Cap's, but a decoy to please the public, and that this funeral would have been what Steve really wanted.
 The real body is here, and it will rest in the Arctic forever, the rationale being that he was preserved in peace here for decades until he could be revived, and so it was the best place for him to rest forever.
 Tony says a heartfelt good-bye, reflecting on their past together in the Avengers, and showing that despite their conflict during Civil War, he still cared for him.
 Namor appears, revealing that he too is touched by the death, and that as long as he rules the oceans, Steve Rogers will rest in peace.
 Janet then asks Tony whether everyone must now accept that the old era is finally over and a new one is beginning.
 The casket sinks slowly into nothingness without an answer.